 The biggest strength of a CRM is the ability to analyze and report on engagement and activities made by your constituents.
-The strength of an AMS is tracking member data, whereas a CRM has the sophisticated functionality to allow you to analyze relationships, participation, communication, and even predict member behaviour based on past behaviour of members.
+The strength of an AMS is tracking member data, whereas a CRM has the sophisticated functionality to allow you to analyze relationships, participation, communication, and even predict member behavior based on past behavior of members.

 A CRM is great for keeping track of different segments of your members – for instance, new members, members up for renewal, or members who are not engaged at all.
 This way you can be strategic with how you market and communicate with each member segment based on their level of engagement.

 CRMs were built for the business world, not for associations.
-As such, they are missing some of the features that an AMS offers that help associations perform tasks that are specific to their niche.
+Consequently, they are missing one of the features that an AMS offers, helping associations perform tasks that are specific to their niche.

 Myth Busting 101: The Perfect All-in-One Tool Doesn’t Exist

 The world of software is always changing and improving.
-Most AMS and CRM providers are trying to attract clients by expanding the features they offer.
+Consequently, most AMS and CRM providers are trying to attract clients by expanding the features they offer.
 AMS companies are working on implementing the sophisticated marketing features of CRMs.
-CRM companies see the gap in their functionality for associations and are working to provide association-specific features to gain market share.
+On the other hand, CRM companies see the gap in their functionality for associations and are working to provide association-specific features to gain market share.

 The Right Choice: The Tool that Captures the Core of Your Association’s Needs

 Before you venture out to explore and demo the AMS and CRM tools on the market, take a look internally to perform a needs assessment of your association.
-The key to finding the right tools for your association is to start with this inside-out approach to get clear first and foremost into the functionality that your association needs to support your members and grow your influence.
-From this needs assessment, you can identify which AMS or CRM is the right fit for you.
+The key to finding the right tools for your association is to start with this inside-out approach, getting clear first and foremost into the functionality that your association needs to support your members and grow your influence.
+Consequently, from this needs assessment, you can identify which AMS or CRM is the right fit for you.

 Backend vs Frontend Functionality

-The quest for the best tool for your association management doesn't end with picking a CRM or AMS.
-These tools help associations manage their backend work: administrative tasks, financial management, segmenting members, etc. The other part of the equation is your frontend tools; namely your public-facing website and your membership site that houses your member benefits.
+The quest for the best tool for your association management doesn’t end with picking a CRM or AMS.
+Moreover, these tools help associations manage their backend work: administrative tasks, financial management, segmenting members, etc. On the other hand, the other part of the equation is your frontend tools; specifically, your public-facing website and your membership site that houses your member benefits

 Many CRMs boast of having a website-building tool.
 While these template tools do build websites, some leave a lot to be desired.
-Their strengths are in the tracking and analysis, not in user journey, user experience and membership marketing.
-In short, web developers and web designers have not been put out of business by these template tools.
+Their strengths are in the tracking and analysis, not in user journey, user experience, and membership marketing.
+In short, these template tools have not put web developers and web designers out of business.

 What Members Want

 Members want a return on investment on their membership purchase.
 Members want to see value in being a member.
-Keeping in mind that happy members stay members, associations that maintain a member-centric approach to benefits delivery position themselves to see their membership grow.
+Remember, happy members tend to stay.
+Associations that prioritize a member-centric approach to delivering benefits position themselves for potential membership growth.